-The aim of reverberation control in a space might be to improve speech intelligibility — such as in the case of an office or classroom environment — or to add warmth and character — for example, in a music performance venue.
+The aim of reverberation control might be to improve speech intelligibility in an office or classroom environment or to add warmth and character in a music performance venue.

 Reverberation control is therefore important in achieving good acoustic conditions for the end user.
 Where sound takes an excessive amount of time to decay, this can cause a loss of clarity, particularly in speech, where communication is vital.

 The reverberation time is defined as the time it takes for the sound pressure level in a space to decay by 60 dB after the sound source has stopped; it is usually measured in octave or third-octave bands.